Sources tell NBC News that the White House is rewriting Trump's controversial travel ban order

 "It's a political decision and we're going to see them in court," Trump told reporters.

-The judges also dismissed Justice Department arguments that presidential decisions about immigration policy related to national security are not subject to legal review.
+The appeals court judges dismissed Justice Department arguments that presidential decisions about immigration policy related to national security are not subject to legal review.

 "There is no precedent to support his claimed unreviewability, which runs contrary to the fundamental structure of our constitutional democracy," the judges wrote.